Beverley, South Australia: History

 In June 1940, a prototype 2-pounder anti-tank gun arrived in Woodville, South Australia from Melbourne by passenger train, three weeks after Dunkirk.
 Initial drawings had arrived earlier, with revisions and finalization ongoing, subcontractors inspected components, selecting those they could reproduce.
-After assembly, the guns underwent rigorous military proofing, passing all assessments, showcasing Australian manufacturing prowess.
+After assembly, the guns underwent rigorous military proofing, passing all assessments, a reassuring demonstration of Australian manufacturing capability.

 Repurposing the GMH Plant

-When the war was over and in 1946 the Beverley plant was sold to Clarkson Ltd, to one of the old firms in the city, Which then transferred its glass treatment works to Beverley, the Clarkson's owned the property until 1974, at which point it was sold to Arrow Properties Pty Ltd. However, Clarkson continued to lease the property for three years until they vacated it in 1977.
-After this period, there are few records detailing the occupants and their activities on the site.
-Presently, Harlaxton Pty Ltd owns the land, which is currently being utilized by ADRAD Pty Ltd.
+In 1946 the Beverley plant was sold to Clarkson Ltd, an old city firm, which then transferred its glass treatment works to Beverley.
+Clarkson's owned the property until 1974, when it was sold to Arrow Properties Pty Ltd. However, Clarkson continued to lease the property for three years until they vacated it in 1977.
+More recent records show Harlaxton Pty Ltd as owners of the land, and ADRAD Pty Ltd as tenants.

 Demographics

 The 2016 Census by the Australian Bureau of Statistics counted 1,498 persons in Allenby Gardens on census night.
 Of these, 52.7% were male and 47.3% were female.

 The 2021 Census had an increased population count of 1,578 persons, with a median age of 36.

 3.2% of people identified as Aboriginal and/or Torres Strait Islander.
 The majority of residents (66.9%) are of Australian birth, with other common census responses being India (2.6%), England (3.6%), Italy (0.6%), Vietnam (1.0%) and Philippines (1.2%).
 In terms of religious affiliation, 38.4% of residents attributed themselves to "No religion", 20.0% Catholic, 2.1% Eastern Orthodox, and 0.8% Sikhism.

 55.9% of the population worked full-time and 5.1% were unemployed.